doxycycline (as hydrochloride)

 When you must not take it

-Do not take Doxylin if you are allergic to:
+Do not take DOXYLIN if you have an allergy to:

-Do not take Doxylin if you are taking preparations containing vitamin A, isotretinoin or etretinate.
+Do not take this medicine if you are taking other medicines containing vitamin A,

 If it has expired or is damaged, return it to your pharmacist for disposal.